Polymarket Prediction

 Risk Factors

-• Unexpected inflation data report contradicting current trends
+• Unexpected inflation spike in upcoming data releases

 What to Watch

-• Comments from Fed officials leading up to the release
+• Comments from Fed officials in public speeches

 Conclusion